quai20/DIVAA/README.txt

-DIVAA : Display Interface for Velocity Analysis and Argo data CODE DEDICATED TO VISUALIZE ARGO DATA COMBINED TO AVISO SURFACE CURRENT AND ANDRO DATA BASED ON LEAFLET-VELOCITY
+DIVAA : Display Interface for Velocity Analysis and Argo data CODE DEDICATED TO VISUALIZE ARGO DATA COMBINED TO AVISO SURFACE CURRENT AND ANDRO DATA BASED ON LEAFLET-VELOCITY bin/ & update_all.csh do not appear in web front